 Our Successes So Far

 Upstream has been working to promote and expand Farm to School programs in Oregon since 2006; see Food & Nutrition.
-Upstream works to promote more school health, and when necessary, we fight to preserve existing programs and policies.
+Upstream works to promote, and when necessary fight to preserve, existing programs and policies.
 In the 2012 legislative session, we worked hard to defeat HB 4104, which would have reduced school district’s obligation to report on their compliance with certain physical education and nutrition requirements.

-In 2012, Upstream and the Healthy Kids Learn Better coalition have been very involved in the education reform efforts headed by Governor John Kitzhaber.
+In 2012, Upstream and the Healthy Kids Learn Better coalition were very involved in the education reform efforts headed by Governor John Kitzhaber.
 The Oregon Education Investment Board was given the challenge of integrating the education system from birth through college, and improving overall outcomes.

-We are proud to report that we were successful in getting a measure of health, “attendance” included in the new “achievement compacts” for K- 12 school districts.
+We are proud to report that we were successful in getting “attendance” included as a measure of health in the new “achievement compacts” for K- 12 school districts.
 This will appear as one of the key measures that school districts track, along with test scores and graduation rates.